uvarc/rc-learning/content/courses/python-high-performance/_index.md

 ### Check your Access to Rivanna

-1. In your web browser, got to <a href="https://rivanna-desktop.hpc.virginia.edu" target="_blank">rivanna-desktop.hpc.virginia.edu</a>.
+1. In your web browser, go to <a href="https://rivanna-desktop.hpc.virginia.edu" target="_blank">rivanna-desktop.hpc.virginia.edu</a>.
 This takes you to our FastX web portal that lets you launch a remote desktop environment on Rivanna.
 If you are off Grounds, you must be connected through the UVA Anywhere VPN client.

 2. Log in with your UVA credentials and start a MATE session.
 You can find a more detailed description of the Rivanna login procedure <a href="https://www.rc.virginia.edu/userinfo/rivanna/logintools/fastx/" target="_blank">here</a>.
   * **User name:** Your UVA computing id (e.g. mst3k; don't enter your entire email address)